Careers in cybersecurity

-With your training and education you will also need to consider certifications.
+With your training and education, you will also need to consider certifications.
 Many jobs even require you have certifications.
-If you can pick an expertise and get certifications you will be more attractive to companies looking for those skills sets.
+If you can pick an expert and get certifications you will be more attractive to companies looking for those skill sets.

 Not sure what career path to take?
 Check out our course map

 Or check out the new Cyber Career Pathways Tool from NICSS!

 Security Architect Career Path

 A Security Architect designs build and oversee the implementation of network and computer security for an organization.
 It is usually a senior-level employee or an independent contractor hired to create and carry out security programs.
 The individual is responsible for creating complex security structures – and ensuring that they work.

 Along with dealing with handling defense and response issues, they will often be building security infrastructures, providing technical guidance, assessing costs & risks, and establishing security policies and procedures.

 - Acquire a complete understanding of a company’s technology and information systems

 - Plan, research, and design robust security architectures for any IT project